CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-web-application-server.md

 ## Create Web Site

 Cortex Gateway can either be installed to an existing web site or can create a new web site.
-If you are installing into an existing web site skip to section 9.2.4 Configure web site.
-TODO link
+If you are installing into an existing web site skip to [Configure Web Site][].

 The steps to create a new web site are: